aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Capturing context Lambda info

-You can enrich your structured logs with key Lambda context information via `logEvent` annotation parameter.
-You can also explicitly log any incoming event using `logEvent` param.
-Refer [Override default object mapper](#override-default-object-mapper) to customise what is logged.

 If you want to enable this event logging for all handlers, set `POWERTOOLS_LOGGER_SAMPLE_RATE` environment variable to `"true"`

 !!! warning